Research Data Management

 All datasets accompanying published work from the Language in Interaction consortium need to be shared.
 This means that if you publish an article that has an associated dataset that can be shared, the dataset needs to be shared through a repository.
 The general rule of thumb is that each dataset should be shared as fully open access (everyone can see and access the data).
 However, if there is reason to restrict access upon request because of privacy concerns or use rights of the data, this is allowed.
 If you are in doubt whether your data can be openly shared, you should always contact your local data manager or the consortium data manager, who can help you make these decisions.
 Again, filling out the DMP will make you think about these questions in an early stage.

-All publications (both research articles and datasets) should include appropriate acknowledgement of Language in Interaction funding by NWO, by including a line such as: "This research was funded by the Dutch Science Organisation (NWO) under Gravitation grant Language in Interaction, grant number 024.001.006".
+All publications (both research articles and datasets) should include appropriate acknowledgement of Language in Interaction funding by NWO, by including a line such as: "This research was funded by the Dutch Research Council (NWO) under Gravitation grant Language in Interaction, grant number 024.001.006".